kensanata/trunk/README.md

   [passphrase](https://mojolicious.org/perldoc/Mojolicious/Guides/FAQ#What-does-Your-secret-passphrase-needs-to-be-changed-mean)
   in case you're wondering about the "Your secret passphrase needs to be changed" message in your logs
-* `mass_follow` allows or disallows mass-following (the reason you might want to disallow that is that users keep reporting errors and I don't know how to fix this)

 Example setup: